-In addition to the daily inspection routine:
+In addition to the normal daily inspection routine:

 - Tyre Pressures:

-- o Main Wheel: 50-64 psi
+- Main Wheel: 50-64 psi

-- o Tail Wheel: 25 psi
+- Tail Wheel: 25 psi

 To inflate the tailwheel, its aerodynamic fairing needs to be removed.
 This is attached via 2 self-tap screws on each end of the fairing.
-These need to be just tight enough (otherwise you will crack it) ALWAYS RETAPE FAIRING (as this provides significant restraining force).
+These need to be just tight enough (otherwise you will crack it) ALWAYS RETAPE FAIRING (as this provides significant additional restraining force).

-All tyres need a valve extension (best to get your own from SuperCheap Auto 😊)
+All tyres on the Discus need a valve extension (best to get your own from SuperCheap Auto 😊 )